At Alexis Dental in Belle River, we offer procedures such as root canals and wisdom teeth removal to our dental patients.

-When the nerves inside the tooth pulp die, the tooth dentin and enamel can no longer receive organic nutrients and moisture.
+When the nerves inside the tooth pulp die, the tooth dentin and enamel can no longer receive nutrients and moisture.
 As a result, the inflamed tissue near the tooth can cause toothache and infection and can also damage the bone surrounding the teeth.

 Root Canal Procedure

-Our procedure takes place in four steps.
+Root canal procedures take place in four steps.